jpsacha/ScalaInterpreterPane/README.md

 ## requirements

 ScalaInterpreterPane currently compiles against Scala 2.11, 2.10 and is build with sbt 0.13.
-To compile, sbt must run on a Java 1.7 system, because there is a source incompatibility with generified Swing classes in Java 1.7 versus 1.6.
-The result runs on Java 1.6 systems nevertheless.

 To use it in your own project, add the following to `build.sbt`: